Ring chromosome

 A ring chromosome is an aberrant chromosome whose ends have fused together to form a ring.
-Ring chromosomes were first discovered by Lilian Vaughan Morgan in 1926.
+Ring chromosomes were first observed in Drosphila by Lilian Vaughan Morgan in 1926 and in maize by Barbara McClintock in 1931.
 A ring chromosome is denoted by the symbol r in human genetics and R in Drosophila genetics.
 Ring chromosomes may form in cells following genetic damage by mutagens like radiation, but they may also arise spontaneously during development.

 Formation

 In order for a chromosome to form a ring, both ends of the chromosome are usually missing, enabling the broken ends to fuse together.
 In rare cases, the telomeres at the ends of a chromosome fuse without any loss of genetic material, which results in a normal phenotype.

 Complex rearrangements, including segmental microdeletions and microduplications, have been seen in numerous ring chromosomes, providing important clues regarding the mechanisms of their formation.

 Small supernumerary rings can also form, resulting in a partial trisomy.

 Ring chromosomes are unstable during cell division and can form interlocking or fused rings.